-Name Position University Bas Aarts (Chair) Professor of English Linguistics and Vice-Dean University College London Marjolijn Verspoor Professor Universities of Groningen/Pannonia Anastasios Tsangalidis Professor Aristotle University of Thessaloniki lordanis Kavathatzopoulos Professor Uppsala University Marios Rialas Student University of Cyprus
+Name Position University Bas Aarts Chair, Professor University University College London Marjolijn Verspoor Professor Em.
+University of Groningen Anastasios Tsangalidis Professor Aristotle University of Thessaloniki Maria Vrioni Student Open University Cyprus

-Guidelines on content and structure of the report
+C. Guidelines on content and structure of the report

-- The external evaluation report follows the structure of assessment areas. - At the beginning of each assessment area there is a box presenting: - (a) sub-areas - (b) standards which are relevant to the European Standards and Guidelines (ESG) - (c) some questions that EEC may find useful. - The questions aim at facilitating the understanding of each assessment area and at illustrating the range of topics covered by the standards. - Under each assessment area, it is important to provide information regarding the compliance with the requirements of each sub-area.
+- The external evaluation report follows the structure of assessment areas. - At the beginning of each assessment area there is a box presenting: - (a) sub-areas - (b) standards which are relevant to the European Standards and Guidelines (ESG) - (c) some questions that EEC may find useful. - The questions aim at facilitating the understanding of each assessment area and at illustrating the range of topics covered by the standards. - Under each assessment area it is important to provide information regarding the compliance with the requirements of each sub-area.
 In particular, the following must be included: